Finaghy: History

+A small community was living in the area since at least the 17th century.
+The community was involved in the production of linen, which was key to the Lagan Valley area at the time.

-In the 1930s, the community gradually started to grow; the local Presbyterian church was founded in 1936.
+In the 1930s, the community gradually started to grow; the local Presbyterian church was founded in 1930.
 In the 1950s, the city of Belfast grew outwards.
 Housing estates were built in Finaghy, including Benmore, Locksley and Erinvale, which caused the population to at least double.
 Finaghy now refers to the area along the Lisburn Road from the King's Hall to the start of Black's Road and between the Malone Road and the M1 Motorway bridge at Finaghy Road North.
 The heart of the area is Finaghy crossroads, where the Lisburn Road intersects with Finaghy Road North and Finaghy Road South.